ipspace/netlab/docs/cli-overview.md

 # CLI Overview

-The following programs, scripts and Ansible playbooks are included with *netsim-tools* and available as a subcommand of **netlab** command.
+The following programs, scripts and Ansible playbooks are included with *netlab* and available as a subcommand of **netlab** command.

 ## Creating and Destroying the Lab